Loadable Modules - Extending the mesibo Platform

 char *message, mesibo_uint_t len) {

-// Don't modify original as other module will use it
+// Copy params — do not modify the original as other modules may use it

 memcpy(np, p, sizeof(mesibo_message_params_t));